IATI/design-system/CONTRIBUTING.md

 ### What is a breaking change?

 A breaking change is any "incompatible API change".
+In the context of this design system, the API consists of CSS classes and SASS variables/functions/mixins etc.

+Breaking changes include the following:

-In the context of this design system, the API consists of CSS classes and SASS variables/functions/mixins etc. Any change which removes or renames a part of the API must be labelled a breaking change.
+- Any change which removes or renames a part of the API must be labelled a breaking change.
+- Any change which would require a downstream consumer to change their HTML.